UBC-MDS/software-review-2025/.github/ISSUE_TEMPLATE/submit-python-package-for-review.md

 - [ ] I have read the [author guide](https://www.pyopensci.org/software-peer-review/how-to/author-guide.html).
 - [ ] I expect to maintain this package for at least 2 years and can help find a replacement for the maintainer (team) if needed.

-## Please fill out our survey

-- [ ] [Last but not least please fill out our pre-review survey](https://forms.gle/F9mou7S3jhe8DMJ16).
-This helps us track submission and improve our peer review process.
-We will also ask our reviewers and editors to fill this out.

 **P.S.** Have feedback/comments about our review process?
 Leave a comment [here][Comments]

 ## Editor and Review Templates